appbaseio/reactivesearch/content/docs/reactivesearch/v3/overview/reactivebase.md

 -   **url** `String` [optional]
     URL where the Elasticsearch cluster is hosted, only needed if your app uses a non-appbase.io URL.
 -   **enableAppbase** `boolean` [optional]
     Defaults to `false`.
-You can set this to `true` when you're using appbase.io alongside `ElasticSearch`.
+You can set this to `true` when you're using appbase.io alongside `Elasticsearch`.
 It enables the following features:
     -   Recording of analytics events - search and clicks.
 [Read more](/docs/reactivesearch/v3/advanced/analytics/).
     -   Query generation happens on server side - protecting against security concerns around query injection.
     -   Apply query rules and functions for search queries.
 [Read more](/docs/search/rules/).